peppegili/3_Capstone_Project_ML_Engineer/README.md

 - ***Accuracy***: 0.866126126126126

-The experiment run with `RunDetails` has been reported below:
+The experiment run with `RunDetails` widget has been reported below:

 ![AutoML Rundetails completed](./img/automl_rundetails_completed.png)